dave-007/intentional-ai-co-creating-the-future-we-want/notes/ideas.md

 I'm here to have a conversation about the possibilities YOU (avatar) see with AI.
 I am here to support you on this journey.

 i've got to have the conversation (listen & understand), not just transmitting amazingness.
 How do they want it, individual, group, tech/hands-on, certs, building something?

+---

+For the two view of AI slides:

+[  : break out into 1 per slide.
+Ask question for raised hands, get interaction, build repoire.
+Get social proof for possibility versus fear based answers]